 In January 2023, Avenue entered into an agreement with a single institutional investor for the registered direct offering and sale of 448,000 shares of common stock at \$1.55 per share and pre-funded warrants to purchase 1,492,299 shares of common stock at a price of \$1.549 per share.
 In a concurrent private placement, Avenue also agreed to issue to the same investor a total of 1,940,299 warrants to purchase up to one share of common stock each at an exercise price of \$1.55 per share at a purchase price of \$0.125 per warrant.
-Avenue received \$2.8 million in net proceeds after deducting estimated offering expenses.
+Avenue received \$3.0 million in total gross proceeds after deducting estimated offering expenses.